I am honored to host Memoir Mondays!

 William Maxwell, the fiction editor of the "New Yorker" for more than forty years, believed that to write, all you need is to remember the slam of your childhood home's front door.
 That got me thinking deeply about fleeting memories evoked by little things: a snapshot, the tiny snippet of a song even, of childhood things.

-And so I began a 'childhood stream of consciousness' and I thought back to the 70s, the 80s and our family's annual jaunts to upstate New York and how my husband and I now bring our kids to these very mountains :
+And so I began a 'childhood stream of consciousness' and I thought back to the 70s, the 80s and our family's annual jaunts to upstate New York ....
+I now bring my kids to these very mountains :

 The broad, beckoning, deep-blueness of the lakes?
 There is no name, no container for this blue.
 It is too crystal, too sweeping, too untainted, too breathtaking.